 Water for on-site vineyard irrigation is currently provided from a well located near the existing vineyard management office, northwest of the proposed tank and barrel storage buildings.
 This same well currently used for irrigation would continue to be used for vineyard irrigation, along with domestic, fire suppression and wine production demands of the winery, provided that the existing well was constructed with a 50-foot annular seal as is required for regulated non-transient, non-community water systems that provide water to at least 25 of the same people (in this case employees) for six or more months of the year (see California Health and Safety Code, Part 12, Chapter 4, Section 116275).
-If the well does not meet this standard, the property owner would have to drill a new, compliant well, and existing wells would be used to pump groundwater for vineyard irrigation and fire suppression only.
+If the well does not meet this standard, the property owner would have to drill a new, compliant well, southwest of the proposed winery tank and barrel storage buildings, and existing wells would be used to pump groundwater for vineyard irrigation and fire suppression only.

-Estimated groundwater demand for the requested entitlement is 40.34 acre-feet, as itemized in table 3, below.
+Estimated groundwater demand for the requested entitlement is 40.34 41.8 acre-feet, as itemized in table 3, below.
 Water demand for irrigation is the Estimated Total Water Use (ETWU) calculated using the methodologies in the State Model Water Efficient Landscape Ordinance (MWELO, California Code of Regulations Title 23, Division 2, Chapter 2.7):